Mar-Issah/alx-higher_level_programming/0x03-python-data_structures/README.md

 - What are the most common methods of lists and how to use them.
 - How to use lists as stacks and queues.
 - What are list comprehensions and how to use them.
-- What are tuples and how to use them
+- What are tuples and how to use them.
 - When to use tuples versus lists
 - What is a sequence
 - What is tuple packing